-Steps in the New Construction Project Management and Completion Process being delivered to the site to review and execute the Pre-Construction Site Management Compliance Form.
+As the representative of the property owner, the builder must schedule and meet with the ARC Coordinator prior to any work being performed or any materials being delivered to the site to review and execute the Pre-Construction Site Management Compliance Form.
 The designated builder, as the property owner's representative, is responsible for contacting the ARC Coordinator to begin the Pre-construction site management process.

-Please note: A forest lot requires the use of 36" high black silt fence for limits of construction fencing.
+Note: A forest lot requires the use of 36" high black silt fence for limits of construction fencing.
 A non-forest lot requires the use of 48" high wooden sand fence for limits of construction fencing.